 Mindful observation is the practice of connecting with the natural environment.
 For example, while rushing to work you might try to notice the surrounding environment.
 By focusing on one thing, whether it’s a flower or the clouds, you are allowing yourself to connect with the beauty of nature and its role and purpose in the world.

 For mindful appreciation, you could practice noticing five things in your life that usually go unappreciated.
 The intention of mindful appreciation is to give thanks and appreciate the seemingly insignificant things that are actually vital to your existence.

 Mindfulness and Addiction Recovery

 With the regular practice of mindfulness, we harness our ability to stay fully present and meet life’s challenges with a calm, clear mind.
-Mindfulness frees us from self-limiting thoughts and behaviors, and enables us to instead embrace positive emotions that help us better understand ourselves and others.
-Additionally, mindfulness is an aid proven effective in stopping substance abuse by showing the recovering addict how to deal with urges to drink or use drugs.
+Mindfulness frees us from self-limiting thoughts and behaviors and enables us to instead embrace positive emotions that help us better understand ourselves and others.
+Additionally, mindfulness has been proven effective in stopping substance abuse by showing the recovering addict how to deal with urges to drink or use drugs.
 When an addict or recovering addict practices mindfulness, they start to recognize their thought patterns.
 When they stop to observe their present experience, they realize they have a choice to use or not to use.
-Mindfulness is a tool that can be applied to all aspects of one’s life, and offers countless benefits.
+Mindfulness is a tool that can be applied to all aspects of our lives and offers countless benefits.